 The economies of scale in investment management mean that most investment managers now manage dozens or hundreds of investment funds, often referred to collectively as "fund complexes" or "fund families."
-While some investment fund families
+While some investment fund families consist predominantly of actively managed funds, each of the Big Three fund families consists predominantly of index

-Exchange-Traded Funds: A Positive Market Response to the Problems of Mutual Funds, 33 DEL.
+Funds, 33 DEL.
 J. CORP.
-L. 69, 72 (2008).
+L. 69, 72 (2008)

-32 See, e.g. BlackRock, BlackRock Global ETP Landscape Dec.
+29 See, e.g. BlackRock, BlackRock Global ETP Landscape Dec.
 2016 6 (reporting that, as of December 2016, BlackRock had 36.9% of the exchange-traded products market, Vanguard had 18.5%, and SSGA had 15.4%).

-33 For a discussion of the discussion of governance of index funds, see Eric D. Roiter, Disentangling Mutual Fund Governance from Corporate Governance, 6 HARV.
+30 For a discussion of the governance of index funds, see Eric D. Roiter, Disentangling Mutual Fund Governance from Corporate Governance, 6 HARV.
 BUS.
 L. REV. 1, 18 (2016).

-34 BlackRock is a public company, and SSGA is an operating unit of a public company, so it is reasonable to assume that they both seek to maximize their profits and, in turn, the value of their index fund management business.
+31 BlackRock is a public company, and SSGA is an operating unit of a public company, so it is reasonable to assume that they both seek to maximize their profits and, in turn, the value of their index fund management business.
 In contrast, Vanguard is owned by its investment funds.
-See Vanguard, Why Ownership Matters at Vanguard, https://about.vanguard.com/what-sets-vanguardapart/why-ownership-matters/.
-Vanguard appears to operate by constraining its fees to the point that leaves its business with no profit.
+See Vanguard, Why Ownership Matters at Vanguard, https://about.vanguard.com/what-sets-vanguard-apart/why-ownership-matters/ Vanguard appears to operate by constraining its fees to the point that leaves its business with no profit.
 This raises the interesting question of which objectives the business leaders of Vanguard maximize.
 It is reasonable to assume that, subject to their chosen constraint, they try to be successful by expanding the scale of their business.
 Our analysis in this part is consistent with this assumption.

-35 For early writing stressing the need to consider the incentives of institutional investors, see Rock, supra note 13, at 453; Jill E. Fisch, Relationship Investing: Will It Happen--Will It Work, 55 OHIO ST. L. J. 1009, 1039 (1994); Black, supra note 13, at 595-96.
+32 For early writing stressing the need to consider the incentives of institutional investors, see Rock, supra note 13, at 453; Jill E. Fisch, Relationship Investing: Will It Happen--Will It Work, 55 OHIO ST. L. J. 1009, 1039 (1994); Black, supra note 13, at 595-96 funds.33